-- both ovaries and fallopian tubes (salpingo-oophorectomy)
+- ovaries and fallopian tubes (salpingo-oophorectomy)

-- the uterus (hysterectomy)
+- uterus (hysterectomy)

-- the omentum (the thin, fatty pad of tissue that covers the intestines)
+- omentum (the thin, fatty pad of tissue that covers the intestines)

 Diagnostic images and pathology reports provide an accurate guide for surgery, however as the procedure progresses, your surgeon may find that the cancer has spread and more tissue removal is necessary.
 The process of removing cancerous tissue is called “debulking.”
-The more cancerous tissue is removed, the higher the survival rate.
+The more cancerous tissue the surgeon is able to remove, the higher the survival rate.

 By combining the skill and judgment of our surgeons with the enhanced flexibility and precision of the robotic tools, we are able to perform a total hysterectomy, bilateral salpingo-oophorectomy and remove necessary lymph nodes without the large incision required in traditional open surgery.
 The advantages of this approach include:

 Learn more about robotic surgery in the treatment of ovarian cancer.